manhertz/healthlog/DEV-GUIDE.md

 ### Presentation Layer

 Handles HTTP requests and responses using controllers and DTOs.
-Provides endpoints for creating, retrieving, updating, and deleting health logs.
+Provides endpoints for batch uploadiong and retrieving health logs and connected stats.

 ### Application Layer